 - Other things include: getting tattoos, using the benefits for bail money, gambling and/or buying lottery tickets, and buying guns and/or ammo.

 The basis of these banned items is that they will not help your household in any way, shape, or form, and it's a pretty big no-brainer on why they aren't allowed.
-Just stay clear from these things and you’ll be fine.
+Just stay clear of these things and you’ll be fine.

 Note that while you can't buy travel services, you can still travel and use your EBT in other states.
-You may wish to set up a good budget traveling itinerary to accommodate expenses because you could face higher food costs or the need for more convenience food due to lack of cooking options.
+You may wish to set up a good budget traveling itinerary to accommodate expenses because you could face higher food costs or the need for more convenience food due to a lack of cooking options.

 Also Note That: If you do wish to purchase alcohol or cigarettes in the same shopping trip as one where you'll be using your EBT card, separating the items into different transactions can avoid the confusion at the register.

 While EBT cash benefits come with a lot of rules, food stamp benefits, aren't much different.
 Both benefits come with their own set of rules that must be adhered to.

 What Can’t You Buy With EBT Food Benefits?